toksaitov/kernel-project/ubuntu-jammy/Readme.md

     at the end of the file

-41. Modify the kernel build system to compile the new calls.
+42. Modify the kernel build system to compile the new calls.
 Add the directory `task_info/` at the end of the line `core-y += kernel/ mm/ fs/ ipc/ security/ crypto/ block/` in the main `Makefile`.

-        vim ~/ubuntu-*/Makefile
+        vim ./Makefile

     Change the line

-        core-y += kernel/ certs/ mm/ fs/ ipc/ security/ crypto/ block/
+        core-y += kernel/ certs/ mm/ fs/ ipc/ security/ crypto/

     to

-        core-y += kernel/ certs/ mm/ fs/ ipc/ security/ crypto/ block/ task_info/
+        core-y += kernel/ certs/ mm/ fs/ ipc/ security/ crypto/ task_info/

-42. Add your AUCA login with a plus symbol (e.g., `+toksaitovd`) after the version number at the top of `debian.master/changelog` to identify your new kernel.
+43. Add your AUCA login with a plus symbol (e.g., `+toksaitovd`) after the version number at the top of `debian.master/changelog` to identify your new kernel.
 Your work will be graded based on a correct value here.
 Incorrect values will give you zero points for the work.
 Ensure to specify your login name correctly.

-        vim ~/ubuntu-*/debian.master/changelog
+        vim ./debian.master/changelog

     Change the version at the top (the version can be different)

-        linux (5.15.0-52.58) jammy; urgency=medium
+        linux (5.15.0-89.99) jammy; urgency=medium

     to

-        linux (5.15.0-52.58+toksaitovd) jammy; urgency=medium
+        linux (5.15.0-89.99+toksaitovd) jammy; urgency=medium

-43. Ensure that you are in the root directory of the kernel source tree.

-        cd ~/ubuntu-*

 44. Make Debian build scripts executable.

+        chmod a+x debian/rules
         chmod a+x debian/scripts/*
         chmod a+x debian/scripts/misc/*

 45. Clean the build directory.

-        fakeroot debian/rules clean
+        LANG=C fakeroot debian/rules clean

 46. Create default configuration files for the kernel.

-        fakeroot debian/rules editconfigs
+        LANG=C fakeroot debian/rules editconfigs

     For each prompt, ensure that the `task_info` option is selected, save the configuration and exit.

 47. Start the kernel build process.
 A successful build will produce multiple `.deb` packages in the parent directory.
 Time the process.

-        time fakeroot debian/rules binary-perarch \
+        LANG=C time fakeroot debian/rules binary-headers binary-generic binary-perarch
-                                   binary-indep   \
-                                   binary-headers \
-                                   binary-generic

     The compilation process can take a lot of time.
 Compiled objects can use up to 40 gigabytes of disk space.
 The Debian build system not only builds the kernel but also packs everything into a set of installable `.deb` packages.
 All compilation errors will appear at this stage.